goosehub/writings/how_to_consume_an_api.md

 * Emoji in a street address?
 Sure.
 * `&nbsp;`, `U+0009`, and mojibake?
 Oh yeah.
 * Does this API consider Guam a state or a country?
 Why not both?
 * That currency type field that should always be USD coming in as CAD?
-You betcha.
+Of course.
 * Invisible control characters copied from a PDF that cause you hours of debugging?
-It's practically inevitable.
+You betcha.

 These are just a _small_ sample of real situations I've dealt with.
 Every piece of data should be treated with a high level of skepticism.
 When an unexpected response is received, you'll need to be prepared to take the appropriate action. `&nbsp`; might need to be converted to space, control characters might need to be stripped out completely, unexpected currency types might need to trigger an alert, and a dirty if statement (or an elegant look up table) might be needed for when Guam is sent in as a country.